exporl/auditory-eeg-challenge-2024/content/task1/description.md

 ---
 title: "Task 1: Match-mismatch"
-description: "given and EEG segment and three or five stimuli, classify which one of the input segments corresponds to the EEG"
+description: "given an EEG segment and X stimulus segments, classify which one of them corresponds to the EEG"
 menu: task1
 weight: 80
 ---